Public and Subsidized Housing: When I Do Not Pay the Rent

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of the date of its printing, September 2012.
+This information is current as of August 2015.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial use only.)